 Brown eyeshadow is fine.
 Light and clear.
 Picture those women in beer and honey eyeshadow, it works.
 In flowerpot or antique deep gold, too heavy, doesn’t work.

-Wear bronzer that’s not too yellow or brown.
+Wear bronzer that is not too yellow or brown.
 It should be a sheer, pale, yellow-golden-beige.
 This is Stila 01 at Sephora.
 Sweep it up onto the forehead, around the eye.

 Add a touch of cheek highlighter in a light yellow gold if you’re young.
 This is the face of the glowing outdoors.

-As ever, wear your eye colors from your Colours Book somehow every day.
+As ever, wear your eye colours from your Colour Book somehow every day.
 A scarf, a pin, an earring, a purse, a hairband.

 The very fascinating Bright Spring never fails to surprise everyone, the analyst included.
-If the eyes are light, you’re wondering why they look so bad in Summer pastels, which is where you thought you were headed.
-If the eyes are darker, you’re wondering why Autumn drapes look tragic, while all the lines are eased away by the Spring drapes.
+If the eyes are light, you may wonder why they look so bad in Summer pastels, which is where you thought you were headed.
+If the eyes are darker, you wonder why Autumn drapes look tragic, while all the lines are eased away by the Spring drapes.

 These women can use the light/dark contrast of dark brown or grey eyeliner with light eyes, because the darkness of the hair can balance it.
 The grey must be clean and crisp, and less dark than Winter.
 Merle Norman Galaxy and Annabelle Mercury are good.

-They never wear brown in eye makeup very well, unless it’s a light taupe like Dior’s Earth Reflections.
+They never wear brown in eye makeup very well, unless it is a light taupe like Dior Earth Reflections.
 Notice (linked below) how there is no orange in the colors and they never get extremely dark.

-They are deceptively light, though they don’t look it.
+The person is deceptively light, though they do not always look it, as some Asian people for instance.
 The same rules of Spring apply, meaning not going overly dark or bold.
 This remains delicate skin.

-Heather Karuza, who writes the very worthwhile makeup/nail blog at Coloruza.com…a Bright Spring could look like this.
+Heather Karuza, who writes the very worthwhile makeup/nail blog at Coloruza.com, might be a Bright Spring.
 That could well be that Autumn-looking eye of this Season.
 The dark hair-light skin contrast makes one think of Winter, but this girl is not really all that dark.
 The skin on the throat is light and yellow.

-Here, in clearer colors, showing also the Dior 5-shadow Earth Reflections.
+Here, in clearer coloors, showing also the Dior 5-shadow Earth Reflections.

 Here in more Dark Autumn makeup.

-(PS- Heather, if you read this, the e-mails from the site didn’t get to you.
-Hope it’s ok for me to post these links.
-If you prefer not, I’ll take them down.
+(PS- Heather, if you read this, the e-mails from the site did not get to you.
+Hope it is ok for me to post these links.
+If you prefer not, I will take them down.
 C.)